athul/notes/content/vim.md

 ---
-date: "2020-11-01T00:44:56+05:30"
-title: "Some Vim Bindings"
+title: "Some Vim Commands"
 tags: ["terminal"]
 ---

-Some default Vim Bindings, after reading a book on how to use Vim :grin:
+Some default Vim Commands, after reading a book on how to use Vim :grin:

 ---